webcenter-fr/elasticsearch-operator/documentations/filebeat/monitoring-settings.md

-# Monitoring settings for Logstash
+# Monitoring settings for Filebeat

-It's a good idea to monitor performance and health of your Logstash instances.
+It's a good idea to monitor performance and health of your Filebeat instances.
 You have 2 way to that:
-  - Use kubernetes tools: You monitor Logstash from Prometheus / Graphana.
-Metrics exposed by Logstash exporter.
-It use a Kibana plugin.
+  - Use kubernetes tools: You monitor Filebeat from Prometheus / Graphana.
+Metrics exposed by Filebeat exporter.
   - Use Elastic tools: You deploy dedicated Elasticsearch / kibana for monitor.
 Metrics is collected and send by metricbeat.

 ## Monitor with Prometheus / Graphana